MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-custom-message-processing-with-the-wcf-nettcp-adapter.md

 ---
 description: "Learn more about: Walkthrough: Custom Message Processing with the WCF-NetTcp Adapter"
-title: "Walkthrough: Custom Message Processing with the WCF-NetTcp Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Walkthrough: Custom Message Processing with the WCF-NetTcp Adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: b56b7492-2ea0-4c63-8f1b-430eb277517d
-caps.latest.revision: 32
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Walkthrough: Custom Message Processing with the WCF-NetTcp Adapter
 In this walkthrough a [!INCLUDE[firstref_btsWinCommFoundation](../includes/firstref-btswincommfoundation-md.md)] client submits a [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] message containing embedded binary JPEG image data to a BizTalk receive location using the WCF-NetTcp adapter.
 The binary encoded JPEG image gets extracted by using an XPath statement (with Base64 Node encoding) through the **Inbound Message Body** settings in the adapter’s configuration.
 XPath processing differs from the default method that [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses to handle incoming messages.
 In the default method, the adapter obtains the entire contents of the **Body** element of the [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] message, and then submits it to the BizTalk MessageBox database.
 XPath message processing extracts specific parts of an incoming [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] message to create a custom BizTalk message.
 In this sample XPath processing locates an XML element named **SendPicture** in the incoming [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] message (which is in XML format).
 After finding that element, XPath extracts the element's value as a binary Base64 encoded object, and places that binary value into a BizTalk message.
 The message is published to the MessageBox database, then output to a FILE send port with the help of a send port filter subscription.
 No orchestrations are used in this sample, and all the processing is done through BizTalk messaging using XPath.